 – In 1999, there was no good way to buy used books online.
 There was a lot of latent demand: new textbooks were really expensive, so many students were looking for a good way to buy used ones, but it was really hard to find those books.
 The transaction costs were really high.
 It was a perfect opportunity for a marketplace.

-JustBooks’ biggest challenge was building the inventory.
+JustBooks' biggest challenge was building the supply.

 – All that was needed was to bring the supply online.
 However, that was easier said than done.
 Many booksellers did not even have their books catalogued.
 We spent a lot of time building databases and importing Word documents into them.
 But once the supply was there, demand was not an issue.